Stop Losing Conversions at the Last Step

 The Discovery

-Form analytics revealed that the fourth field — “Estimated Monthly Budget” — had a 34% drop-off rate, three times higher than any other field.
+Form analytics revealed that the fourth field, “Estimated Monthly Budget," had a 34% drop-off rate, three times higher than any other field.
 Users were uncomfortable sharing budget information at the top-of-funnel stage.

 The Solution & Result

+Moving the budget question to a follow-up email and cutting to six fields lifted completions from 12% to 21%.
+No drop in lead quality.
 The team moved the budget question to a follow-up email sequence and reduced the form to six fields.

 The Checkout Flow With an Invisible Error